erenerten93/erenerten93/README.md

 I am a graduated Computer science and Engineering student at Dokuz Eylul University.
 Swift, SwiftUI are the programming languages I am working on.
 I love to learn and build something new, productive, innovative and creative.

-I am interested in Mobile Development with multiple patterns and architectures 🌱 I’m currently learning ...
+I am interested in Mobile Development with multiple patterns and architectures 🌱 I’m currently learning Combine SwiftUI.
-Combine
-SwiftUI
 👯 I’m looking forward to collaborate on open source projects.
 ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉 Outside tech, 📖 I love to read novels, skecthing, 🎵 dancing, and 🌴 explore nature outdoors.